CryptorGit/Artificial-Mario-Intelligence/README.md

 **Super Mario Bros** using [Gym Retro](https://github.com/openai/retro).
 Frames from the emulator are streamed via gRPC to a PyTorch server that returns the next action.
 The server uses a lightweight convolutional recurrent policy and is trained online with the REINFORCE algorithm.
+The policy is updated every ``32`` environment steps so memory usage stays constant regardless of episode length.

 ## Model details